PCF Learned Sort: a Learning Augmented Sort Algorithm with $O(n \log\log n)$ Expected Complexity: Methods

+Note that this guarantee critically relies on the exception-handling mechanism: without it, the recursion depth could reach $\Theta(n)$ and the worst-case time would degrade to $\Theta(n^2)$, whereas with it the recursion depth is always bounded by $O(\log\log n)$.

-Next, we introduce an important lemma about the expected complexity of our Learned Sort.
-The following assumption is necessary to guarantee the expected complexity. \begin{assumption} The input array $\bm{x} \in \mathcal{D}^n$ is formed by independent sampling according to a probability density distribution $f(x) \colon \mathcal{D} \mapsto \mathbb{R}_{\geq 0}$. \end{assumption}
+\paragraph{Expected complexity.} Next, we introduce a lemma about the expected computational complexity of our Learned Sort.
+The following assumption is necessary to guarantee the expected computational complexity. \begin{assumption} The input array $\bm{x} \in \mathcal{D}^n$ is formed by independent sampling according to a probability density distribution $f(x) \colon \mathcal{D} \to \mathbb{R}_{\geq 0}$. \end{assumption}

-We define $f_{\mathcal{I}}(x) \colon \mathcal{I} \mapsto \mathbb{R}_{\geq 0}$ to be the conditional probability density distribution of $f(x)$ under the condition that $x \in \mathcal{I}$ for a interval $\mathcal{I} \subset \mathcal{D}$, i.e.,
+We define $f_{\mathcal{I}}(x) \colon \mathcal{I} \to \mathbb{R}_{\geq 0}$ to be the conditional probability density distribution of $f(x)$ under the condition that $x \in \mathcal{I}$ for a interval $\mathcal{I} \subseteq \mathcal{D}$, i.e., $f_{\mathcal{I}}(x) \coloneqq \frac{f(x)}{\int_{\mathcal{I}}f(y)dy}$.